 He also used his influence to push for constitutional reforms that would strengthen the rule of law and protect individual freedoms.

-Another prominent political dynasty in Thailand is the Prem dynasty, named after Field Marshal Prem Tinsulanonda, who served as Prime Minister of Thailand from 1980 to 1988.
+One prominent example would have to be the Prem dynasty, named after Field Marshal Prem Tinsulanonda, who served as Prime Minister of Thailand from 1980 to 1988.